-§ 150.30.20 Potential Conflicts of Interest Type of conflict Definition (a) Unequal Access to Information Access to internal judiciary business information as part of the performance of a contract that could provide the contractor a competitive advantage in a later competition for another judiciary contract.
-Such an advantage could easily be perceived as unfair by a competing offeror who is not given similar access to the relevant information. (b) Competitive Advantage The contractor, under a prior or existing contract, participates in defining or preparing the requirements or documents that are involve in a subsequent procurement where the contractor may be a competitor.
-This includes any participation by a contractor that would allow them to suggest technology, process or other bias into the solicitation's requirements reflective of their familiarity or expertise an giving them a competitive advantage.
-Examples include defining the requirements, preparing an alternatives analysis, drafting the statements of work or specifications, or developing the evaluation criteria.

 § 150.30.20 Potential Conflicts of Interest

 Type of conflict Definition

+(a) Unequal Access to Information Access to internal judiciary business information as part of the performance of a contract that could provide the contractor a competitive advantage in a later competition for another judiciary contract.
+Such an advantage could easily be perceived as unfair by a competing offeror who is not given similar access to the relevant information.

-(c) Impaired Objectivity The contractor is required to assess or evaluate products or services produced or performed by the contractor or one of its business divisions, subsidiaries, or affiliates, or any entity with which it has a significant financial relationship.
+§ 150.30.20 Potential Conflicts of Interest Туре of conflict Definition (b) Competitive Advantage The contractor, under a prior or existing contract, participates in defining or preparing the requirements or documents that are involved in a subsequent procurement where the contractor may be a competitor.
+This includes any participation by a contractor which would allow them to suggest technology, process or other bias into the solicitation's requirements reflective of their familiarity or expertise and giving them a competitive advantage.
+Examples include defining the requirements, preparing an alternatives analysis, drafting the statement of work or specifications, or developing the evaluation criteria. (c) Impaired Objectivity The contractor is required to assess or evaluate products or services produced or performed by the contractor or one of its business divisions, subsidiaries, or affiliates, or any entity with which it has a significant financial relationship.
 The contractor's ability to render impartial advice could appear to be undermined by the contractor's financial or other business relationship with the entity being evaluated.

-Note: When a potential conflict is foreseen, the CO must request assistance from the PMD, who will consult OGC, to determine how to avoid or mitigate the conflict.
+Note: When a potential conflict is foreseen, the CO must request assistance from the PE, who will consult OGC, to determine how to avoid or mitigate the conflict.